-You may enjoy the time you spend with your plants because it helps you relieve stress, but that is only one of the many benefits of gardening.
-Whether you are growing a large vegetable garden or small ornamental (and great smelling) flower garden, the physical and mental benefits of gardening are plenty.
-Butterfly gardens and rock gardens, English landscape gardens, and windowsill herb gardens have all been delivering mind and body benefits to folks with green thumbs for literally thousands of years.
+You may enjoy spending time with your plants because it helps you relieve stress, but that is only one of the many benefits of gardening.
+Whether growing a large vegetable garden or small ornamental (and great-smelling) flower garden, the physical and mental benefits are plenty.
+Butterfly gardens, rock gardens, English landscape gardens, and windowsill herb gardens have been delivering mind and body benefits to folks with green thumbs for thousands of years.

-As a matter of fact, the earliest humans engaged in gardening activities.
-They didn’t build gardens for pleasure, but rather for food.
-This practice is called forest gardening, which is the most ancient form of gardening.
+In fact, the earliest humans engaged in gardening activities.
+They didn’t build gardens for pleasure but rather for food.
+This practice is called forest gardening, the most ancient form of gardening.
 When your cave-dwelling ancestors came across plants, trees, and vines that bore fruit and other edible parts, they would cultivate them.

-To help you get the most out of your garden I have put together this report on gardening benefits for seniors and toddlers, middle-agers and 30-somethings, and everyone that loves nature (no matter how old you are).
+To help you get the most out of your garden, I have compiled this report on gardening benefits for seniors and toddlers, middle-agers and 30-somethings, and everyone who loves nature (no matter how old you are).
 You will discover that you help the environment when you garden regularly and that there are social, mental, physical, and even financial rewards.

 Let’s get started exploring the benefits of home gardening for your emotional health.